-San Francisco writer Carol (CJ) Verburg is an award-winning playwright and theater director and the author of best-selling books in international literature and science (Ourselves Among Others, The Environmental Predicament), a memoir, and two mystery series.
+San Francisco writer Carol (CJ) Verburg is an award-winning playwright and theater director and the author of best-selling books in international literature and science (Ourselves Among Others, The Environmental Predicament), a number of crime fiction stories and novels, and diverse historical and biographical nonfiction.
 For her editorial work, see her LinkedIn profile.

 Verburg’s Cory Goodwin mysteries had two inspirations: her admiration for Rex Stout’s Nero Wolfe mysteries, and her publishing career in San Francisco and Boston.
 The series’ narrator is the journalist daughter of Stout’s detective Archie Goodwin.
 Silent Night Violent Night plunges Cory into the noir side of publishing at a Mount Holyoke College friend’s posh holiday party.
 In Another Number for the Road, she heads for France to cover an upscale goodwill exchange and becomes entangled with an ex-rock star she interviewed at a protest march twenty years ago.